 Global aircraft manufacturer, Airbus, is one of the companies leading the way in additive manufacturing.
 They’re already installing 3D-printed bionic spacers on a series of A320 jetliners and are also experimenting with 3D-printing of more complex components, such as engine parts.

 Most recently, the company has produced more than 1.000 3D-printed parts for one of their serial production aircrafts, the A350 XWB, including a 3D-printed titanium bracket.
+We asked Jérôme Rascol, Head of Additive Manufacturing Platform at Airbus, for his thoughts:

 "This is a chicken or egg dilemma, as it requires volume production.
 Airbus seizes any opportunity to use AM to prime the pump.
 It is of utmost importance that all actors of the AM value chain go the extra mile today, to share the gain tomorrow.
 The underlying objective is to get ready for the next program development, which will potentially be a fantastic accelerator thanks to advances in AM technology."